-The Company has a classified board currently consisting of three Class I directors (E. Randall Chestnut, William T. Deyo, Jr. and Frederick G. Wasserman), one Class II director (Zenon S. Nie) and two Class III directors (Donald Ratajczak and Joseph Kling).
-At each annual meeting of stockholders, directors are duly elected for a full term of three years to succeed those whose terms are expiring.
-The Class I directors currently serve until the 2010 annual meeting, and the Class III and Class II directors currently serve until the annual meetings of stockholders to be held in 2011 and 2012, respectively.
+The Company has a classified board currently consisting of three Class I directors (E. Randall Chestnut, Jon C. Biro and Melvin L. Keating), two Class II directors (Sidney Kirschner and Zenon S. Nie) and two Class III directors (Donald Ratajczak and Joseph Kling).
+At each annual meeting of stockholders, directors are duly elected for a full term of three years to succeed those directors whose terms are expiring.
+The Class III directors currently serve until the 2011 annual meeting, and the Class II and Class I directors currently serve until the annual meetings of stockholders to be held in 2012 and 2013, respectively.